 This article explains how to deploy Sensor Collectors in a Kubernetes environment and assumes you have already configured your Sensor Collector and met the required system requirements.

-Note: The steps in the procedure differ slightly depending on whether you are deploying a Gateway Sensor Collector (which receive time-series data in a "push" mode), or a CSV Sensor Collector (which collect time-series data from CSV files).
+Note: The steps in the procedure differ slightly depending on whether you are deploying a Gateway Sensor Collector (which receives time-series data in a "push" mode), or a CSV Sensor Collector (which collects time-series data from CSV files).

 The Gateway mode requires a server certificate in order for the Gateway Sensor Collector to securely communicate with a Telemetry Collector or Assurance Sensor.
 You have two options for certificate generation: Generate a self-signed certificate (instructions provided in this article) or utilize a certificate issued by a trusted Certificate Authority (CA).